Cater 2 U: Live performances

 On November 16, 2004, Destiny's Child performed "Cater 2 U" during the Good Morning America broadcast on the American Broadcasting Company (ABC).
-They performed it again on December 18 on Saturday Night Live, along with their then-recent single "Soldier".
+They performed it again on December 18 on season 30 of Saturday Night Live, along with their then-recent single "Soldier" with Lil Wayne.
 The song was also performed at the 2005 BET Awards in Los Angeles on June 28, 2005.
 Midway through the performance, for which the members wore form-fitting, floor-length brown gowns, they randomly picked Terrence Howard, Nelly and Magic Johnson from the audience to the stage and performed a lap dance for them.
 Corey Moss of MTV News felt that their performance was one of the more memorable ones of the night.
 Emily Tan from the website Idolator noted that the performance was one of the group's best, further writing: "No one expected the girls to get as down and dirty as they did ...
 But it looked like no one was complaining."
 Steve Baltin, writing for Rolling Stone, remarked that the group provided "some sizzle".
 The group gave a live rendition of "Cater 2 U" again on NBC's The Today Show on July 29.
 A writer for People felt that "Beyoncé shimmies and shakes things up" during the performance.
 An acoustic version was also performed on MTV during its 2005 Spring Break coverage.

 In 2005, "Cater 2 U" was part of the set list of the group's final tour Destiny Fulfilled... and Lovin' It, where they performed it in the same style as during the BET Awards, following the popularity of that performance.
 During the performance, the trio, dressed in long blue floor-length gowns, called three men from the audience to the stage and performed a choreography similar to a lap dance.
 In a review of a concert in the United Kingdom, Adenike Adenitire of MTV News felt that the song was suitable to "slow things down", following the previous energetic performances of the show.
 "Cater 2 U" was included on the track listing of the group's live album Live in Atlanta (2006) chronicling a concert from the tour in that city.
 Following the group's disbandment, both Beyoncé and Rowland included "Cater 2 U" in the set lists of their respective solo tours.
 The former performed it as part of a Destiny's Child medley included during The Beyoncé Experience (2007).
 It was subsequently included in the live DVD The Beyoncé Experience Live (2007), which included a concert filmed at the Staples Center in Los Angeles, California.
 Similarly, Rowland performed "Cater 2 U" live during her Lights Out Tour (2013) as part of a segment which included songs by Destiny's Child.